oaqa/FlexNeuART/README.md

 ## FlexNeuART
-FlexNeuART (Flexible classical and NeuAral Retrieval Toolkit) is a substantially reworked `knn4qa` package.
+FlexNeuART (Flexible classical and NeurAl Retrieval Toolkit) is a substantially reworked `knn4qa` package.
 FlexNeuART under active development.
 Description of the `knn4qa` is given below.

 ## Previous work (as a knn4qa package)